Igarugueri/professor-leonard-calculus-1-video-timestamps-and-boardcaptures/README.md

 ## 2. Local Use

-### 2.1 Recommended Editor: Zettlr
+### Recommended Editor: Zettlr

 These notes were created and structured using [Zettlr](https://www.zettlr.com/), a powerful open-source Markdown editor.
-For optimal viewing (especially indentation, bullets, and image previews), Zettlr is recommended.
+For optimal viewing—especially indentation, custom bullet hierarchies, and image previews—Zettlr is strongly recommended.

-### 2.2 How to Use Locally
+### How to Use Locally

 1. Clone or download the repository.
 2. Open the following folders in Zettlr or your preferred Markdown viewer: